Discover the truth about home security systems: Do they truly deter crime? Unveiling insights from experts and criminals.

 Outdoor cameras

 The main purpose of outdoor video surveillance is to spot, catch, or scare possible intruders.
-Outdoor security cameras are designed to monitor a large area outside of your home.
+The best outdoor security cameras are designed to monitor a large area outside of your home.
 They can help you spot suspicious activity like package thieves.

 Outdoor wireless cameras are a central part of an effective security system.
 Many have security features like infrared night vision.
 Cameras with night vision use LED technology to make recordings with high video quality even when there’s no light available.
 Some Wi-Fi outdoor cameras even let you see a live stream of your property.